Hindustan Zinc Q3 net profit rises 36 pc to Rs 2,200 cr | Business

-Vedanta Group firm Hindustan Zinc Ltd on Wednesday reported a 35.8 per cent rise in net profit at Rs 2,200 crore for the quarter ended December.
+Vedanta group firm Hindustan Zinc Ltd on Wednesday reported a 35.8 per cent rise in net profit to Rs 2,200 crore for the quarter ended December driven by recovery in metal prices and strict cost discipline.

 The company had posted a net profit of Rs 1,620 crore in the corresponding quarter of the previous fiscal, Hindustan Zinc said in a filing to BSE.